Let me introduce you to Laura, one of my famous Summit Fit ambassadors who truly lives out the lifestyle in every way.

 This is a snapshot of what a typical Summit Fit day looks like for me:

 6:30 am: My alarm goes off.
 I use the bedtime app to track my sleep, and I love that it has a gentle alarm, not the startling “beeeeep beeeep” that I used to wake up to.
 I get up and make myself a cup of coffee.
 While it’s brewing I drink half of a bottle of Kevita Kombucha (usually the the Lime Mint Coconut flavor).
-I started drinking coffee during the second round of Summit Fit, when I tried incorporating intermittent fasting into my routine.
+I started drinking coffee during the second round of Summit Fit, when I started incorporating intermittent fasting into my routine.

 I usually spend the time it takes to drink my coffee walking around my yard surveying my flower and vegetable gardens and soaking in my vitamin D.